 Companies are usually reluctant formally, explicitly to put a bank on notice that they will not consider any credit support at all to a particular subsidiary/incorporated joint venture.
-The risk is that a bank will then consider that there is implicit comfort in respect of all other units.
+The risk is that a bank will then consider that (i) there is implicit comfort in respect of all other units and (ii) the creditworthiness of the subsidiary / incorporated joint venture may be in doubt.
+A further risk is potential damage to the relationship between the group/parent company and the bank.
+This could occur where a letter of non support is issued and the subsidiary fails, but the bank is expecting some form of return.